 Consumer engagement started trending down in mid-June 2020 which, again, preceded a downturn in travel site visitation two weeks later.

-Initial July 2020 information shows that travel booking growth appears to be slowing again, with vacation rental brands being the only travel segment that has recovered to pre-COVID-19 levels.
+Assuming previous activity is a predictor of future behavior, we should expect to see travel booking growth slow again as July 2020 data comes in.
+Clearly, consumers are still wary of traveling during a pandemic, with vacation rental brands being the only travel segment that has recovered to pre-COVID levels.
 All other segments continue to see bookings 40-60 percent below February 2020 levels.